-The scene is now set.
-In that first sentence, we are moved to remember Jesus' holy birth, to connect him not only with the restoration of the temple and thus true faith to Israel, but also with the wisest king ever to be gifted by God upon the people of Israel.
-We are primed and ready, and thus when the question is asked of Jesus by the Jews, "If you are the Messiah, tell us plainly", we are gathered in the background with all the faithful chanting, "yes! yes!"
+The scene is set.
+In the first sentence, we are moved to remember Jesus' holy birth, to connect him not only with the restoration of the temple and thus true faith to Israel, but also with the wisest king ever to be gifted by God upon the people of Israel.
+We are primed, and thus when the question is asked of Jesus by the Jews, "If you are the Messiah, tell us plainly", we are gathered in the background with all the faithful chanting, "yes! yes!".
 It's obvious to us what the answer is.

-But we should have a bit of compassion for those who were asking the question of Jesus and for whom the answer was much less obvious.
+But we should have a bit of compassion for those who were asking the question of Jesus.
 Where we have a post-resurrection faith, founded on the accounts and testimony of Jesus risen victorious over death, those who questioned him in the temple did not have that advantage before the fact.
-But as he pointed that out to them they could, if they were willing and able, still see God at work in Jesus.
+But they could, if they were willing and able, see God at work in Jesus, and he pointed that out to them.
 "I have told you", he answered them directly.
 "The works that I do in my Father's name testify to me", he proclaimed, finishing with an even more direct answer, "The Father and I are one."
-How much more direct and clear could he be than that?
+How much more direct could he be than that?

-But they were not ready to accept that answer.
-They could not even accept that answer.
+They were not ready to accept that answer.
+They could not accept that answer.
 It was too disturbing, blasphemous even!
 Imagine, claiming to be one with God.
-Those were fighting words.
-To have someone claim to be one with God went against everything they ever believed in.
+It went against everything they ever believed in.
 Besides, it wasn't what they meant by Messiah.
 Their expectations were totally different.
 They were looking for something else, someone else.

 That's part of the challenge we face today, also, isn't it - that people are expecting something else in the way of a Messiah.
-Some search for salvation within themself, convinced that there is an inherent good in humanity that is being held down by other factors, a good that simply needs to be liberated so that all can live in peace and harmony.
-Some search for a Messiah with the power of a Minister of Public Safety, who can finally impose all the rules and laws of morality and goodness and make sure peace and harmony reigns supreme, and is willing to incarcerate people until only those who are peaceful and harmonious walk the streets.
+Some search for salvation within themselves, convinced that there is an inherent good in humanity that is being held down by other factors, and simply needs to be liberated so that all can live in peace and harmony.
+Some search for a Messiah with the power of a Super Attorney General, who can finally impose all the rules and laws of morality and goodness and make sure peace and harmony reigns supreme, and is willing to incarcerate people until only those who are peaceful and harmonious walk the streets.
 Others turn to chemical Messiahs in both liquid and pill forms, seeking a bliss that can be obtained 'on demand', only to realize too late that instead of discovering freedom they have become enslaved to a new set of demons.
 And sadly, many walk with Jesus in today's modern porticos, still expecting a Messiah who will intervene in the events of history for them and for them alone, turning events to satisfy their particular desires and wants and needs.
 They can be identified as those who still challenge Jesus, although with more modern language "If you are the Messiah, show us plainly by making sure our team wins, that we are victorious over all others, that you would bless us and not them."